-Whenever I visit my mother-in-law in South Carolina, I spend a lot of time watching westerns on satellite TV.
+Whenever I visit family in South Carolina, I spend a lot of time watching westerns on satellite TV.
 You can literaly watch all day if you want to.
 I used to watch all the hit western TV shows as a child like The Rifleman, The Big Valley, Rawhide, Bonanza, etc. There are also some good old cowboy pictures as well which my father-in-law particularly enjoys.
 These shows usually have a couple things in common.
 There’s a villain and then there’s the good guy.
 Sometimes the villain actually enjoys looking for a gunfight.
 He walks into the saloon with his ten gallon hat cocked to one side, his six-shooter strapped on and waits for someone to cross him so he can challenge them to a gunfight.
 Maybe he was just mean.
 Maybe he was having a “bad day”.
 Maybe he just wanted to prove he was the fastest gun.
 He targets his victim and stands up.
 The crowd in the saloon begins to part like the Red Sea.
 He approaches his prey and yells “Draw”!
 The slightest movement by his sacrificial lamb triggers an automatic reaction in this incorrigible human.
 He fires before his victim can even raise his gun.
 Unfortunately, many believers behave the same way towards others.
 If we’re having a “bad day”, we’re quick to take it out on someone.
 Have you ever been so irritated that you’re just waiting on someone to say something cross to you so you can let them have it!
 It’s like walking around with a loaded gun and an itchy trigger finger.

 What?
 You forgot the fries in my order?
 Pow!!